compassionate guidance through writing, nature, & life's difficult landscapes

 Books

-Announcing my next book coming soon (Winter/Spring 2024): Fiddleheads, Feathers, Firs.
+Announcing my next book coming soon (2024): Fiddleheads, Feathers, Firs.
 Check back here for updates.

 Wilhoit, J. J. & Jones, S. B. (2019).
 Weaned Seals and Snowy Summits.
 Bloomington, IN: LifeRich.
 ISBN: 978-1-4897-2351-2